MFTabriz/slabcc/manual.rst

  Ravishankar Sundararaman, and Yuan Ping, First-principles electrostatic potentials for reliable alignment at interfaces and defects, The Journal of Chemical Physics 146, 104109 (2017) DOI: `10.1063/1.4978238 <https://doi.org/10.1063/1.4978238>`_

-| SLABCC have been initially developed for `Bremen Center for Computational Materials Science (BCCMS) <http://www.bccms.uni-bremen.de>`_
+| SLABCC have been initially developed for the `Bremen Center for Computational Materials Science (BCCMS) <http://www.bccms.uni-bremen.de>`_

 Algorithm
 ----------